stanford-mast/pocket/controller/README.md

 ## Pocket controller

 To use the Pocket controller, you must first launch VMs for your Pocket cluster.
 The controller will scale containers based on job requirements and resource usage.
-See the the [deploy README](https://github.com/stanford-mast/pocket/blob/master/deploy/README.md) for instrucitons about setting up a Pocket cluster.
+See the [deploy README](https://github.com/stanford-mast/pocket/blob/master/deploy/README.md) for instrucitons about setting up a Pocket cluster.